 So where does all this clothing go?

 Where can an estimated 92 million tonnes a year of waste clothing end up when it’s no longer wanted?
-(The numbers are so mind-boggling, so for comparison, one tonne is around the weight of a small car.)
+(The numbers are so mind-boggling, but for comparison, one tonne is around the weight of a small car.)

 Fashion wastelands in Africa and the Atacama Desert